JonesLabEU/protocols/protocols/2 Proteins/22 Gels/22.01 SDS-PAGE/index.md

 ## Gel preparation

-1. Assemble glass plates in the gel casting apparatus.
+1. Assemble clean glass plates in the gel casting apparatus.
+(Dirty plates will not seal properly.
+If the plates are clean, they can slide smoothly when rubbed together - any resistance indicates that they are not clean.)
 2. Choose the appropriate **percentage of acrylamide** for the **resolving gel** based on your protein size (see the table above) and prepare the mix (stacking gel is always 4%):

 /// tab | Calculations